selcanintellica/docker-workshop/docker-workshop.md

 * **Docker CLI Basics:** We'll cover the essential Docker CLI commands that every developer should know.

-    * **Real-World Example:** Using the Docker CLI, we can manage images, containers, networks, and volumes.
+    * **Examples:** Using the Docker CLI, we can manage images, containers, networks, and volumes.

     ```bash
     # List all Docker images